 What was Hempstead like when you were growing up?

-Hempstead is a suburban neighbourhood.
+Hempstead is a suburban neighborhood.
 There are houses with backyards and trees.
 It looks like pretty nice, but in the middle of this suburbia, you have projects and low-income housing.
-It's a borderline type neighbourhood.
+It's a borderline type neighborhood.
 Hempstead is on the border of poverty and all the million dollar homes.
-It's the closest neighbourhood to Queens as far as Long Island goes.
+It's the closest neighborhood to Queens as far as Long Island goes.